Have a Mentor

 - Meet regularly with your mentor.

-- Create an educational plan with the help of your mentor.
+- Create an educational plan with the help of your faculty advisor.

 - Take advantage of resources available such as the student handbook, academic calendar, schedule of classes, and the university catalog when selecting or planning your program of study.